mariorj272010/EcoDNA/README.md

 1. Install Node.js 20 or newer.
 2. Run `npm install` in this folder.
-3. Add the Gemini API key, Supabase project URL, and server-only service-role key.
-4. Run the complete `supabase/ecodna_reports.sql` in the Supabase SQL Editor.
+3. Run the complete `supabase/ecodna_reports.sql` in the Supabase SQL Editor.
 It is safe to rerun on an existing EcoDNA project and adds the reporter/rewards schema.
 Existing projects can instead run the smaller `supabase/reporter_rewards_migration.sql` upgrade.
-5. Start EcoDNA:
+4. Start EcoDNA:

 ```bash
 npm run dev